 A parenting programme is also offered to all first time parents.
 This four week programme which looks at areas of parenting such as relationships, breastfeeding, baby brain development and preparing for your baby’s arrival.

 Breastfeeding is the natural and healthy way to feed babies.
 It provides all the nutrients he or she needs for the first six months of life, giving children a better start and reducing the risk of illness.
 Breastfeeding can also bring health benefits to mothers.
-To find out more, visit NHS Choices.
+To find out more, visit NHS Choices or Just One Norfolk.

 Breastfeeding support and advice is offered to all families in Norfolk through the health visiting service .
 For more information speak to your health visitor or visit the NHS website to find out more about breastfeeding support groups across the county.
 You can also contact the National Breastfeeding Helpline 365 days a year on 0300 100 0212.